There's a poutine factory. They make a hundred-dollar grilled cheese. A "Star Wars" museum could be in the works.

 5. Hot dogs without ketchup

 Some say it's because the relish is too sweet, and some say it's because ketchup is a taste bud attention hog.
-Whatever the case, Obama agrees: real Chicago-style hot dog is comprised of bun, dog, mustard, relish, onion, tomato, pickle, sport peppers and celery salt.
+Whatever the case, Obama agrees: a real Chicago-style hot dog is comprised of bun, dog, mustard, relish, onion, tomato, pickle, sport peppers and celery salt.
 BAM!

 7. Two concrete corn cobs